88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 ------------------------------------------------------------------------

-- I see my role as an observer and communicator, not as the gatekeeper
+- I see my role as an observer and communicator, not as a gatekeeper

 - Quality is a team effort, not just a post-coding activity.